cassels/cassels.github.io/_posts/2015-03-20-filmmaking-is-hard.md

 Sometimes filmmaking can be hard, painful and expensive.
 Sometimes you can loose the inspiration that made you tick.
 Sometimes you can fall victim to some foul-mouthed critics, but hopefully you can take comfort in knowing that your suffering will be worth it.

->PASSION comes from PATI, which means SUFFER - explains a lot<a class="social social-tweetable" data-quote="PASSION comes from PATI, which means SUFFER - explains a lot" data-href="https://twitter.com/intent/tweet" data-hashtags="filmmaking,art">Tweet This!</a>
+>PASSION comes from PATI, which means SUFFER - explains a lot<a class="social social-tweetable" data-quote="PASSION comes from PATI, which means SUFFER - explains a lot" data-href="https://twitter.com/intent/tweet" data-hashtags="filmmaking,art,passion">Tweet This!</a>

 No pain, no gain as they say.